-Sobriety changed my life forever, and I and thankful for all the experiences I went through to get me where I am today.
-This past month (on May 19th, 2021), I celebrated six years of beautiful recovery and have not looked back.
-Since getting sober, I mended the relationships with my family, started a career in the recovery field, and created my own independence as a thriving, sober young man.
+Sobriety changed my life forever, and I am thankful for all the experiences that got me to where I am today.
+This past month, I celebrated eight years of beautiful recovery and have not looked back.
+Since getting sober, I mended my relationships with my family, started a career in the recovery field, and created my own independence as a thriving, sober young man.
 Sobriety allowed me to reconnect with my family in a way I never believed possible.
-I can enjoy and give back to the loving and beautiful family unit that was always there.
-My mother, two sisters, father, stepfather, and step-siblings have always had my back since day one, and now I can proudly say I have theirs with no hesitation.
+I can enjoy and give back to the loving and beautiful family unit that was always there for me.
+My mother, two sisters, father, stepfather, and step-siblings have always had my back since day one, and now I can proudly say I have theirs without any hesitation.
 About two years ago, I started working in the field of recovery.
 I feel the power of taking the gift of sobriety and using it to help others in need.

 Since recovery is my chosen path for life, it comes naturally to me as a career worth pursuing.
 Recovery makes sense to me, and I find such joy and fulfillment in helping others who are still struggling to navigate their own paths.
 Sobriety is to be cherished and passed along, and working in the field not only helps others, but myself remember why I chose life over death.
 Before getting sober, I was so lost I did not even realize how lost I was!